titancoder12/CS50W-Final-Project/README.md

 ## Description
 My CS50W Capstone Project, Zip.it, is a Django Application which allows multiple people to chat on different channels.
 Users that register and log in to the application can add channels, chat on channels, invite people to channels, and accept and decline invites to channels.

-## Overview
-I really

 ## Distinctiveness and Complexity
 This project was made from scratch.
-I came up with this idea because I really wanted to do this and it seemed fun.
-All the code in this application is based off the lessons learned in the videos and problem sets of this course.
+I came up with this idea because I really wanted to do this and it seemed fun to have an application that allowed people to communicate.
+All the code in this application is based on the lessons learned in the videos and problem sets of this course.
 My project is **not** a reimplementation of any of the problem sets.
-It is not a social network, because it
+It is not a social network because it is a communication tool for texting other people.
+When compared to social networks, it does not have posting, commenting, or 'liking', which are the basic features most social networks have.
+On top of that, a social network usually includes many features that allow for networking.
+My application is merely an application with one feature in mind, texting.
+Texting may be part of a social network, but by itself it is not one.

 ## Installation
 All installation requirements are in the requirements.txt file.
 Python version is 3.9.12.